-Satellite view is showing the Indian hill state of Nagaland, located in the far north-eastern part of India.
+Satellite view and map of the Indian hill state of Nagaland, located in the remote area of the far north-eastern part of India.
+Nagaland borders the states of Assam

 to the west, Arunachal